-On Saturday, August 9, unarmed African American teenager, Mike Brown, was fatally shot by white police officer, Darren Wilson, in Ferguson, MO, an inner-ring suburb of North St. Louis.
-The details regarding the initial altercation remain fuzzy but the tragedy was reportedly set in motion by overly aggressive policing (“get the fu*k on the sidewalk”).
-As consistently voiced by various eyewitnesses, the grotesque nature of the killing reportedly included multiple deadly shots as the suspect held his hands up in surrender… Unarmed.
-Brown’s untimely death has sparked outrage and non-violent protests among bewildered residents looking for answers, accountability and justice.
+On Saturday, August 9, unarmed African American teenager, Michael Brown, was fatally shot by white police officer, Darren Wilson, in Ferguson, MO, an inner-ring suburb of North St. Louis.
+The details regarding the initial altercation remain fuzzy but the tragedy was reportedly set in motion by overly aggressive policing toward jaywalking (“get the fu*k on the sidewalk”).
+As consistently voiced by multiple eyewitnesses, the grotesque nature of the killing reportedly included multiple deadly shots as the suspect held his hands up in surrender… Unarmed.
+Brown’s untimely death has sparked outrage and non-violent protests among residents looking for answers, accountability and justice.

 Unfortunately, some episodic looting among opportunistic ne’er-do-wells has also broken out (seemingly unrelated to the legitimate protests).
-Nothing excuses the unlawful looting in Ferguson but the underlying grievance of Mike Brown’s family and frustrations of the local community are justified.
+Nothing excuses the unlawful looting in Ferguson, but the underlying grievance of Mike Brown’s family and frustrations of the local community are justified.
 Many whites – and sadly many of my own family and friends – will focus myopically on the handful of knuckleheads and dismiss the entire situation with a familiar “see black people are just out-of-control.”
 The reflexive venom emanating from my Facebook feed guarantees the looters are squarely within the sights of white America, primed to represent African Americans writ large and define the entirety of the situation.
-The reinforcement of animalistic deviance in the black community is tucked away in their back pocket and they are sure letting those looters have it.
+The reinforcement of animalistic deviance in the black community is tucked away for safe keeping and they are sure letting those looters have it.
 Nothing more to see here.
+It’s always about the looters.
 It’s almost as if an unarmed teenager wasn’t killed at all.

 Never mind the obvious sins of slavery and Jim Crow segregation that laid the historic foundations of white supremacy and enduring structural inequality.
 It took centuries for whites to merely acknowledge the baseline humanity of black people.
 From the Plymouth Rock landing until passage of the Voting Rights Act of 1965, America perpetuated a system of overt racial apartheid that dehumanized and forcefully relegated African Americans to an inferior societal position.
 Literal chains were only to be replaced with separate drinking fountains, poll taxes and lynch mobs, further solidifying the superior status of white identity.
 On one front, we should be proud of our incremental progress on racial equality, culminating in the Civil Rights Act of 1964 and Voting Rights Act of 1965, but we should not get complacent.
 We should refrain from patting ourselves on the back because we finally allowed minorities to eat at restaurants, own homes or attend college (of course having the adequate resources to own homes and attend college is another matter entirely).

-In more recent times, urban America has undergone drastic transformation, much of which has been decidedly unfavorable toward racial minorities, yielding a renewed set of structural injustices.
-We are experiencing a “new world of the urban poor” as coined by preeminent sociologist William Julius Wilson in The Truly Disadvantaged.
+In more recent times, urban America has undergone drastic transformation, much of which has been decidedly unfavorable toward minority inhabitants, yielding a renewed set of structural injustices.
+We are experiencing a “new world of the urban poor” as coined by preeminent sociologist William Julius Wilson.
 Over the past few decades, inner-city neighborhoods and inner-ring suburbs like Ferguson have become hotbeds of concentrated poverty, characterized by deepening social and economic isolation from mainstream America.
-U.S. cities have experienced unprecedented urban sprawl, becoming “ghettoized” as a semi-permanent, overwhelmingly minority “underclass” inhabit central-city neighborhoods and inner-ring suburbs, while a whiter, more affluent population inhabits outlying suburban and exurban areas.
+U.S. cities have experienced unprecedented urban sprawl, becoming ghettoized as a semi-permanent, overwhelmingly minority “underclass” inhabit central-city neighborhoods and inner-ring suburbs, while a whiter, more affluent population inhabits outlying suburban and exurban areas.
 The exodus and abandonment from central-city areas has been staggering.

-For instance, the population of St. Louis City reached a zenith at approximately 900,000 residents in the early 1960s.
-Today, little more than 300,000 individuals reside within city limits, representing a 66% population decline.
+For instance, the population of St. Louis City reached a zenith at approximately 860,000 residents in the early 1950s.
+Today, little more than 315,000 individuals reside within city limits, representing a 63% population decline.
 That bears repeating.
-66% fewer people reside within city borders today… roughly 600,000 fewer people than just a few decades prior!
-Most importantly for this piece, dramatic metropolitan reorganization has been allocated unevenly across socioeconomic status leaving mostly poor minorities concentrated in the urban core and inner-ring suburbs of North St. Louis including Baden, Jennings and Ferguson.
-Meanwhile, a whiter, more affluent population selectively clusters in outlying suburban and exurban locales like Town and Country, Oakville, Eureka, and exurban parts of St. Charles County like O’Fallon and St. Peters… How does the hyper-segregated “chocolate city, vanilla suburbs” dynamic come to exist?
+63% fewer people reside within city borders today, nearly 550,000 fewer than just a few decades prior!
+Most importantly for this piece, dramatic metropolitan reorganization has been allocated unevenly across socioeconomic and racial status leaving mostly poor minorities concentrated in the urban core and inner-ring suburbs of North St. Louis including Wellston, Jennings and Ferguson.
+Meanwhile, a whiter, more affluent population selectively clusters in outlying suburban and exurban locales like Town and Country, Oakville, Eureka, and exurban parts of St. Charles County like O’Fallon and St. Peters.
+White flight from St. Louis’ urban core accelerated from the 1960s through the 1990s and continues into outlying exurban locales today as inner-ring suburbs, such as Jennings and Ferguson, increasingly experience decay and abandonment.
+How does the hyper-segregated “chocolate city, vanilla suburbs” dynamic come to exist?

-Individuals growing up in high-poverty neighborhoods are continually reinforced with a sense of exclusion and hopelessness and exposure to deviant norms and social cues.
+Individuals growing up in high-poverty neighborhoods are continually reinforced with a sense of exclusion and persistent overexposure to deviant norms and social cues.
 These inhabitants are hermetically exposed to high levels of traumatic violent crime and rarely if ever digest mainstream expectations of college and career stability.
 Immediate opportunities are at McDonalds or 7-Eleven or in the underground economy, not accountancy firms.
-They observe drug dealers, athletes and rappers achieving success not accountants and doctors, ultimately shaping the perceptions, expectations and outlook of inner-city residents.
+They observe drug dealers, athletes and rappers achieving success not doctors and lawyers, ultimately shaping the perceptions, expectations and outlook of inner-city residents.
 When merely surviving the day becomes paramount, any notion of long-term investment becomes completely foreign.
-In turn, pathological behaviors including relatively high rates of drug usage and violent crime are continually reinforced within these socially and economically depressed contexts.
 It is the immediate ghetto environment itself that fosters an underclass subculture that marinates within itself day after day, year after year.
-The adage that individuals are the “product of one’s environment” rings true and privileged whites need to do a better job of acknowledging the ways in which distressed settings and external stressors can reinforce unhealthy behaviors.
-There is a mythology that one has complete and total agency over one’s actions.
+The adage that individuals are the “product of one’s environment” rings partially true and privileged whites need to do a better job of acknowledging the ways in which distressed settings and external stressors can reinforce certain behaviors.
+There is a mythology that one has complete and total agency over one’s actions and fortune.
 Certainly personal responsibility plays a role, but the persistent exposure to external norms and cues also shape individual perspectives and behavior.
 How can we expect sainthood or mere collegiate aspirations and familial stability in a chaotic war zone?

-High-poverty ghetto environments in contemporary urban America were purposefully manicured through systems of white supremacy and discriminatory policies of residential exclusion.
+High-poverty environments in contemporary urban America were purposefully manicured through systems of white supremacy and discriminatory policies and practices of residential exclusion.
 This much is certain.
-These places exhibit a relative dearth of opportunity and social organization and therefore tend to reinforce disorganized and pathological behaviors among underclass inhabitants.
+It is no accident or random happenstance that poor minorities are neatly segregated into the most disadvantaged neighborhoods of urban centers.
+These places exhibit a relative dearth of opportunity and social organization and therefore tend to reinforce disorganized behaviors among underclass inhabitants.
 Reversing these trends will take broad awareness and understanding across the populace and willingness to more equitably allocate public resources across the metropolitan landscape.
 Prospective policy adoptions, including criminal justice reforms and targeted investments in infrastructure, education and jobs programs in distressed areas must be explored.
 These are our fellow citizens living on the margins of society amid the land of plenty and merely desire an equal voice in society.
 A voice they have never had.
 Roundly criticize the unruly Ferguson looters but also be aware of the history of racial subjugation and systematic mistreatment that leads citizens toward mass unrest and bursts of protest.
 After you’ve finished chiding the looters, make sure to save some invective for systems that callously killed Mike Brown and continue to disenfranchise millions like him.